About the Beer Institute

 For decades, America’s brewers and beer importers have been industry leaders in promoting the responsible consumption of their products.
 Their efforts include dozens of national and community-based programs designed to promote responsible drinking and discourage underage drinking and drunk driving.
 Many of these programs are implemented in partnership with local beer distributors, retailers, law enforcement and state and federal government agencies, elected officials, educators, parents and others in the community.

 As parents and neighbors ourselves, we recognize that misuse of our products is unacceptable, and are concerned by issues related to their illegal and irresponsible consumption.
 That’s why the Beer Institute and its members support programs that facilitate parental conversations with children about making smarter, safer choices; promote designated drivers and safe rides home; and provide tools to servers and sellers of alcohol to promote responsible sales and prevent sales to minors.

 These kinds of efforts, along with the work of many other public, private and non-profit groups nationwide, have proven to be effective.
 According to research conducted by the federal government and academic institutions, there have been significant declines in drunk-driving fatalities and underage drinking over the past three decades.
-In fact, many leading indicators of drunk driving and underage drinking are currently at all-time lows.
 While these successes are encouraging, more work remains.
 We will continue our work to enhance the progress already achieved and further reduce these statistics.

 Advertising & Marketing Code

 The Beer Institute and our members believe that beer